Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **“runtime protection” / “Kubernetes cluster security”** → Think **Defender for Containers**

-### Question-54 💩
+### Question-54

-Your company develops an app for iOS.
+**Your company develops an app for iOS**.
 All users of the app have devices that are members of a private distribution group in Microsoft Visual
 Studio App Center.

 You plan to distribute a new release of the app